Earl of Darnley: Edward Bligh, 7th Earl of Darnley (1851–1900)

 Edward Henry Stuart Bligh, 7th Earl of Darnley (1851–1900); eldest son of the 6th Earl.
 As "Lord Clifton" he played first-class cricket for Kent 1871-9 and "spent money like water", greatly reducing the wealth of his family.
 On his death without male issue the barony of Clifford of Leighton Bromswold separated from the Irish titles when it devolved upon his only child and sole heiress, the ten-month-old Lady Elizabeth Bligh, who became the seventeenth holder of the barony by writ of summons.
 He was succeeded in the Irish titles by his younger brother the 8th Earl.

 Ivo Bligh, 8th Earl of Darnley (1859–1927)

 Ivo Francis Walter Bligh, 8th Earl of Darnley (1859–1927), younger brother of 7th Earl.
-A talented and successful cricketer who captained MCC, he met his Australian wife Florence Morphy when visiting that country playing cricket.
+A talented and successful cricketer who captained the English Test team, he met his Australian wife Florence Morphy when touring Australia with the English team in 1882–83.
 During the First World War he and his wife set aside the state apartments of Cobham Hall to accommodate 50 Australian officers.
 After the War in the 1920s he let Cobham Hall and in 1925 sold the collection of paintings and the outlying estate and converted the eastern deer park into a golf course.

-He sat in the House of Lords as an Irish Representative Peer from 1905 to 1927.
+He sat in the House of Lords as an Irish representative peer from 1905 to 1927.
 On his death in 1927 the titles passed to his only son, the ninth Earl.